FAQs pertaining to the application instructions can be found here.

 What financial support is available for history graduate students?

 Please see the finances section of the program guide for more detailed information.
-We usually update this information around July.
+The guide is updated every summer.

 Do I have to file a FAFSA to be eligible for financial aid and graduate fellowships?